 If you do not have one of the online application requirements, or if you prefer to apply on paper, you may download, print and sign a mail ballot application and send it to the Cook County Clerk's office.

-Mail Ballot Applications for the March 20, 2018 Gubernatorial Primary Election
+Mail Ballot Applications for the November 3, 2020 Presidential Election

 Apply as early as possible to make sure you receive your ballot in time to vote.
 Your ballot must be postmarked no later than Election Day and received at the Cook County Clerk's office within 14 days after Election Day.